aizoomer/hayabusa/README.md

 ## RFF 2.0 Improvements

-RFF 2.0 has been modified to significantly improve stability and memory efficiency.
+RFF 2.0 Super has been modified to significantly improve stability and memory efficiency.
 > [!NOTE]
 > As a trade-off for better memory management, rendering speed in this version is slightly slower than the standard RFF.